 LG Gram Benefits

-The LG Gram has one of the best displays in the market, which works really well even in outdoor conditions.
+The LG Gram has one of the best displays in the market.

 You get all the necessary ports, despite the thin and light design, with the inclusion of both a USB-A and USB-C ports.